saurabhkirar/EPAI01/Capstone/Readme.md

 **Project Decription and assumptions.**
-You are going to build a Python app that can: read a CSV file that has NAME, SCORE and EMAIL (10+, use the fact that admin@theschoolofai.in and ad.min@theschoolofai.in are the same email ids, so you can use your own for testing) loads this image (Links to an external site.) (you can use OpenCV, PIL, or anything else you want) copies each name from the CSV file and adds it to the image (again use OpenCV and font support there to write it on the image) along with other details.
+You are going to build a Python app that can:
+1. read a CSV file that has NAME, SCORE and EMAIL (10+, use the fact that admin@theschoolofai.in and ad.min@theschoolofai.in are the same email ids, so you can use your own for testing).

+2. loads this image (Links to an external site.) (you can use OpenCV, PIL, or anything else you want) copies each name from the CSV file and adds it to the image (again use OpenCV and font support there to write it on the image) along with other details.
 The certificate should finally read:
 Award of Excellence for "COURSE NAME" Awarded to "NAME".
 Date 24th April 2021.
 Signature "FIXED NAME".
-You must make sure that the items are placed exactly at the location they should be and with the appropriate font size. learn how to send emails using Python using this tutorial (Links to an external site.).
+You must make sure that the items are placed exactly at the location they should be and with the appropriate font size.

-Then compose an email that:
-will send the final certificate to the email address reads another file where this email content is written:
+3. Then compose an email that: will send the final certificate to the email address reads another file where this email content is written:
 **Dear NAME,